cdl-geneseo/geneseo-dictionary/S/Spoof.md

 # Spoof

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spoof

 Created by  Unknown User (prv2), last modified on Dec 07, 2010

 (Noun) - a homemade device for exhaling marijuana smoke in an odorless fashion.